SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctapowershell.md

 Restore-SPODeletedContainer -Identity <ContainerId>
 ```

-### Permanently delete Containers
+### Permanently delete containers

-Admins can permanently delete a Container from the deleted container collection if the Container has no further retention policies applied to it.
+Admins can permanently delete a container from the deleted container collection if the container has no further retention policies applied to it.
 For more information about using this command, see [Remove-SPODeletedContainer cmdlet](/powershell/module/sharepoint-online/remove-spodeletedcontainer).

 ```powershell
 Remove-SPODeletedContainer -Identity <ContainerId>
 ```
 ## Coming Soon

 1. Add users to containers
 2. Reassign user permission in a container
 3. Remove user from a container